Do nannies get paid vacation days? Yes, here’s how to handle PTO, sick days and more

 When you hire a nanny, you’ll probably talk about things like pay rates and schedules.
-But should nannies get paid sick days?
-What about paid vacations and holidays?
+But do nannies get paid vacation, sick days and holidays?
 Being a nanny is a job, and just like any other profession, nannies should receive benefits like overtime, insurance and paid time off.

 Lots of families forget to negotiate these things when they hire a caregiver so it’s important to talk about them before you officially hire someone.
 Just make sure you’ve reviewed the laws in your state or city because providing paid time off could be required even though there is no federal law mandating it.
 Once you’re in agreement, make sure you add all the details to your nanny contract.